“Consult your dentist before trying new home remedies.”

 Yes, absolutely!
 You can make your own remineralizing toothpaste recipe at home, but it’s important to use safe ingredients and be careful when using it.
 It is all about the formulation.
 Unlike some DIY recipes that use abrasive ingredients like charcoal or baking soda, this dentist-formulated recipe is specifically designed to be both safe and effective.

-The ingredients come from the earth and are therefore gentle on the body.
+The ingredients are earth-sourced and hence, they are good for the body.
 Actually, the extracts are calcium carbonate but of the bentonite clay type, hence a very mild remineralizing toothpaste recipe.
-But if you are experiencing any issues with your teeth, it would be the safest thing to see your dentist first.
+Besides that, if you have been feeling tooth pain, you should definitely see a dentist first for an expert examination.

 How long does it take for the results to show?